rem1niscence/canopy/docs/notes.md

 ### What's the value add?

 - **Incentivizing** validator participation in other BFT protocols by rewarding participants for Validating on 3rd party chains.
 - **Bootstrapping** security for small chains
 - **Sustaining** Validator participants during crisis events like Chain Halts or protocol downturn

 ### Summary

-MMBFT **Listeners** come to consensus on the `ValidatorSet` of external chains and **Members** of the `ValidatorSet` registered on MMBFT are rewarded with MMBFT token.

-MMBFT **Listeners** set are split into `Committees` based on which external chain they are `listening` on and their VotingPower within the committee is proportional to their **StakeAmount**.
-These `Committees` vote on how the block reward is distributed for that chain.
-If **Listeners** cannot come to consensus, no reward is distributed for the chain.

-The block reward is static and equal for all supported external chains and is distributed to both **Members** proportional to `VotingPowerChainX` vs the `TotalVotingPowerChainX` that is registered on the MMBFT protocol and **Listeners'** proportional to `VotingPowerOnMMBFT` vs `TotalCommitteeVotingPower`.

-MMBFT **Members'** compensation increases dramatically when they are staked on the MMBFT protocol and **Members** may delegate the staking responsibility to an **Operator** within the **RegisterTxn**.
+CanopyValidator

+- Validates the canopy chain and only paid through block reward

+CommitteeMembers <Must be CanopyValidators)

+- Reports the validator-set of the client chain and come to a consensus on the state of that chain with other committee members
+- Multi-Committe-Membership is accepted but requires additional stake

+ClientValidator

+- No minimum stake, but payment is degraded based on bucket

+Features:

+- Auto-Compounding stake feature is needed
+- First transaction is free if you're a validator on a client chain
+- Donate transactions: donate to client chain reward pool with a drain height
+- 2 tiered Whitelisting of client chains based on Validator power + validator vote
+- Key algorithm agnostic protocol

+Attacks:
+To be listed

+Open question:

+- Staking process especially with multi-chain